-Mutual of Omaha Medicare Advantage Plans
+Mutual of Omaha Medicare Advantage plans

-Medicare Advantage plans are a way to get your Medicare benefits in an all-in-one plan that combines Part A, Part B, and in most cases Part D of Medicare.
+Medicare Advantage plans are a way to get your Medicare benefits in an all-in-one plan that combines Part A, Part B, and in most cases, Part D of Medicare.
 These plans focus on wellness and additional perks like dental and vision care.

 Mutual of Omaha started offering Medicare Advantage plans a few years ago in Texas and Ohio.
 The two plans available were the Mutual of Omaha CareAdvantage Complete HMO and the CareAdvantage Plus HMO.
-They are no longer offering their Medicare Advantage plan and sold that portion of the business to Essence Healthcare.
+They no longer offer their Medicare Advantage plan and sold that portion of the business to Essence Healthcare.

 Is Mutual of Omaha a PPO or HMO?

 Mutual Of Omaha used to offer a couple of HMO Medicare Advantage plans.
-They have discontinued that portion of their business and are focused on their Medicare supplement insurance plans.
+They have discontinued that portion of their business and are focused on their Medicare Supplement insurance plans.

-Due to this reason you’re allowed to go to any provider nationwide that accepts Medicare, without the need for a referral.
+Due to this reason, you’re allowed to go to any provider nationwide that accepts Medicare without the need for a referral.

-Mutual of Omaha Medicare Part D
+Mutual of Omaha Medicare Part D prescription drug plans

 The MutualofOmahaRX Premier plan has a lower premium than the MutualofOmahaRX Plus and has savings on select insulin drugs.
 These select insulin options will not be subject to the deductible and will have a copay of $25 for a 30-day supply.

-Mutual Of Omaha Medicare Pros and Cons
+Mutual Of Omaha pros and cons

-- A mutual company, not stock driven
+- A mutual company, not a stock driven

-- Household discount in most states
+- Household discounts in most states

 - Very Stable rate increases